 Before setting off for India, I did not quite know what to expect.
-This is the first time I travelled and felt ‘blind’ in terms of visiting a new country.
+This is the first time I travelled to India and felt ‘blind’ in terms of visiting this new country.

 Reflecting back, I see this as a good thing as many times our preconceived ideas influence what we take in and how we experience a country, so my mind was completely open to a new, immersive learning experience.
 I think that these wise words from Gandhi encompasses the best way to approach a journey such as this: “Man is neither mere intellect, nor the gross animal body, not the heart or soul alone.
 A proper and harmonious combination of all the three is required for the making of the whole man and constitutes the true economics of education.”

 The immersive learning journey to Wardha, India was primarily focused on regenerative food systems.
 Yet what we also learned is how the people walking this journey received healing in some way or another, by regaining their livelihoods and rebuilding community that was once lost.

 Wardha is a bustling city.
 Many co-operatives and small businesses exist, and this is also where Dharamitra is based – our host facilitators for this journey.
 Dharamitra works with local farmers, training them in organic farming methods, providing advice and encouraging kitchen gardens amongst villages.
 The approach followed by Dharamitra is to use simple, inexpensive technologies that will benefit farmers which they can adopt using only what they have, to save costs and bring about sustainable change.

 The people of Wardha follow the Gandhian way of living.
 This entails working hard, only accumulating what you need, not wasting anything (especially food), building community, self-reliance, vegetarianism and living in harmony with nature and animals.